ftolentino/capstone/README.md

 #### Friday, 09/23/2022
 * 8:30: reading through different documentation to find a starting point to work off of
 * 9:30 - 10:30: follow along with Three.js fundamental tutorial to set up a scene
+* 10:30 - 11:30: trouble shooting, debug, tutorial setup
+* 12:30 - 1:00: learned how to set up my first 3D scene with an working camera to orbit around a 3D mesh.

 ## Available Scripts